todd-herbert/heltec-eink-modules/docs/SD/sd.md

 ```
 ## Save drawing to SD

-Instead of drawing to display, the output can be directed into a canvas.
+Instead of drawing to display, the output can be directed to a BMP file on SD card.

 *Arduino Uno:* this feature is disabled by default, to minimize sketch size.
 See [optimization.h](/src/optimization.h)